 5. Batasia Loop

-This is mostly for the adrenaline enthusiasts out there.
+Rafting is mostly for the adrenaline enthusiasts out there.
 You can sign up for white water river rafting in the river Teesta; while amateurs are not allowed beyond a certain level, professionals can go up to level 4 of intensity.
 Life is dull without the adventure of rafting on the waters of the river Teesta.
 For an adventure lover, River Rafting tops the list and you’ll feel disheartening if you miss this one.

 Sandakphu is known for sweeping vistas of the snow-clad mountains, a variety of flora sprouting cheerfully on the rugged terrain, and the ideal trekking activity.
 Make a pit stop at the Singalila National Park for a glimpse of the wilderness of this Himalayan region.